NeXTLinux/nextlinux-engine/docs/content/docs/install/configuration/user_credential_storage.md

     keys:
       secret: mysecretvalue

-Option 2: Use a public/private key pair, delivered as pem files on the filesystem of the containers anchore runs in:
+Option 2: Use a public/private key pair, delivered as pem files on the filesystem of the containers nextlinux runs in:

     user_authentication:
       oauth: